Skip to Content

 Pros

-• Waterproof up to 25 feet for outdoor use.
+• Waterproof up to 25 feet with long battery life of up to 200 hours.

 Cons

-• May not be effective for all dogs.
+• Static correction may not be strong enough for very stubborn dogs.

 2. PATPET Dog Training Collar Remote